 a=3gpp-req-app-hint

 When a UE initiates an IMS session containing application data channel(s) with a peer UE and at least one of the applications is currently not available at the terminating UE, the SDP answer from the terminating UE shall indicate the applications that are currently not available via the media level "a=3gpp-req-app-hint" attribute.
 The terminating UE shall include the newly proposed “a=3gpp-req-app-hint” attribute and indicate to the originating UE that the application is currently being downloaded via the "req-app-status" parameter of an "a=3gpp-req-app-hint" media- level SDP attribute.
-The "a=3gpp-req-app-hint" attribute may also include a " req-app-progress" parameter to allow the originating UE to identify the current progress of the application to which the SDP offer has been sent.
-In addition, the "a=3gpp-req-app-hint" attribute may also include a "req-app-timetowait" parameter to allow the originating UE to identify the waiting time until again it could re-send an SDP offer.
-The combination of “req-app-status”, "req-app-progress" and "req-app-timetowait" parameters allows the communicating UEs to bind the offers and answers for each data channel being negotiated for the identified application.
+The "a=3gpp-req-app-hint" attribute may also include a " pending" parameter to allow the originating UE to identify the current progress of the application to which the SDP offer has been sent..
 This could be shown below:

-a=3gpp-req-app-hint: status= " req-app-status ", “req-app-progress”, " req-app-timetowait”
+a=3gpp-req-app-hint: status= "pending””

 The newly proposed parameters and values for the SDP “a=3gpp-req-app” attribute enhances the method on how a terminating UE can reply to an offer for establishing an application data channel associated with an IMS DC application identified by the “3gpp-req-app-id” value of a “3gpp-req-app” parameter in the SDP, by enabling the terminating UE to indicate the reason for accepting, denying or delaying the establishment of the offered application data channel.
 The reasons may include the status of availability of the IMS DC application at the terminating UE.
 The proposed solution enables UEs to identify the availability of the applications for which a new offer for data channel is sent.
 The inclusion of an identification in the SDP Offer/Answer about the availability of application would resolve ambiguities for the UEs participating in the call to better understand how long to wait and when to re-send an SDP offer after an initial offer has been sent.
 This solution captures the changes to TS 26.114 to include this information via the SDP.
 Through this new attribute to the SDP offer/answer exchanges, we enable UEs to identify applications which are present or not and bind them to the data channels established for the respective applications.